egodigital/ego-cli/README.md

-qr            # Creates an image file with a QR code from a text. run           # Runs one or more Node.js based script file(s). serve         # Starts a HTTP server that shares files via a web interface. ssl-new       # Creates a new self-signed SSL certificate. watch         # Runs one or more scripts for file changes.
+qr            # Creates an image file with a QR code from a text. run           # Runs one or more Node.js based script file(s). serve         # Starts a HTTP server that shares files via a web interface. slack-post    # Posts a message to one or more Slack channels. ssl-new       # Creates a new self-signed SSL certificate. watch         # Runs one or more scripts for file changes.
 ```